How Safe Is Chile?

 USA |

-Take note that in order to qualify, you need to have an employment contract with a Panamanian company or to own property in Panama valued at $200,000 USD.
+To qualify, you must have an employment contract with a Panamanian company or own property in Panama valued at $200,000 USD.

-Alternatively, you may also make a fixed-term deposit of $200,000 USD in a Panamanian bank.
-The nice thing about this visa if going the property route is that you can own it inside a structure like a Panama S.A. or a Panama Private Interest Foundation.
+Alternatively, you may place a fixed-term certificate of deposit of $200,000 USD in a Panamanian bank, with a minimum term of three years and free of any encumbrances.
+One advantage of this visa, when choosing the property route, is that the property can be held through a structure such as a Panama S.A. or a Panama Private Interest Foundation.

-The Panama Friendly Nations Visa offers provisional residency for two years.
-Once the first two years are up, you can then apply for permanent residency.
+The Panama Friendly Nations Visa grants provisional residency for two years.
+After this initial period, you may apply for permanent residency.

-Criminal background checks from the last country you have lived in for the past two years;
+Criminal background checks from the country where you have lived for the past two years

 *Legal Fees and additional expenses are not included in these investment options.